 The mission of the Molecular Data for Population Management Scientific Advisory Group (Molecular SAG) is to promote best practice applications of molecular data to the management of AZA's Animal Programs and member animal collections.
-The Molecular SAG serves the AZA community by providing technical advice to its members and fostering effective collaborations with the academic molecular genetics community to positively impact collection sustainability and stewardship within AZA institutions.
+The Molecular SAG serves the AZA community by providing technical advice to its members and fostering effective collaborations with the academic molecular genetics community to positively impact collection sustainability and stewardship within AZA facilities.

 This SAG advises the AZA Animal Population Management (APM) Committee, Conservation Department, and Animal Program Leaders on issues related to population management.
 It is overseen by the APM Committee.